 Some critical Cisco routers require constant changes for seamless operation.
 In a large network environment, it is difficult for network admins to remember all the Cisco routers that need to be backed up at which specific date and time.
 With a Cisco configuration backup tool, you can schedule the backups according to your needs and preferences.

-Network Configuration Manager's scheduling feature provides scheduling options such as hourly, daily, weekly, monthly, or just once.
+Network Configuration Manager's scheduling feature provides scheduling options such as hourly, daily, weekly, monthly, or just once for Cisco router configuration backup.
 The backup operation is done automatically on the scheduled date, time, and day, without any human intervention.
 Detailed schedule reports can also be sent via mail or saved internally as soon as the operation finishes.

 In large network enterprises comprising numerous devices, there are numerous configuration changes made every hour to every device.
-It is impossible for network admins to track all the Cisco routers simultaneously and perform backup in every Cisco router.
+It is impossible for network admins to track all the Cisco routers simultaneously and perform Cisco router configuration backup in every Cisco router.

 Network Configuration Manager has an automated backup feature that works with the help of syslog messages.
 Whenever a user logs off from the console, Network Configuration Manager detects if any changes have been made to the devices' configurations.
 If changes are detected, Network Configuration Manager takes backup of the configuration and stores it in the internal database.
 If no changes are detected, it discards the backup.